microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/messages/ae-extra-release-tag.md

 ---
-layout: page
 title: ae-extra-release-tag
-navigation_source: docs_nav
 ---

-*"The doc comment should not contain more than one release tag."*
+_"The doc comment should not contain more than one release tag."_

 ## Remarks